goniochromatic/mandelplot/README.md

-# Mandelbrot Set Plotting Function
+# Mandelbrot and Julia Set Plotting Functions

-This Python code provides a function, `mandelplot`, for plotting the Mandelbrot set for a given range of the complex plane.
-It uses the Numpy, Matplotlib, and Numba libraries to calculate and plot the Mandelbrot set efficiently.
+This Python code provides 2 functions, `mandelplot` and `Julia`, for plotting the [Mandelbrot](https://simple.wikipedia.org/wiki/Mandelbrot_set) and [Julia](https://en.wikipedia.org/wiki/Julia_set) set for a given range of the complex plane.
+It uses the Numpy, Matplotlib, and Numba libraries to calculate and plot the sets efficiently.

 ## Prerequisites